über gleiches Thema auf Deutsch

 Germany is in 4 of 16 states up to now the only major country in EU, Europe, OSCE, OECD and developed civilized countries without Freedom of Information.
 Therefore 40 % of the population in Germany lack Freedom of Information in communities, counties and federal states.

 All over Europe access to public documents was adopted on the basis of recommendation 81 (19) of CoE of the year 1981.
-On Balkan only Montenegro is missing.
-Will German states fall back the last Balkan state?
+[In Europe and Central Asia 46 countries adopted ATI laws 98% of the population lives in a country with national ATI law.]
 Will European standards of citizen rights have a chance in German states?

 I would like to emphasize that the right to information is part of the right to freedom of expression, which is confirmed by international human rights laws, specifically by the International Covenant of Civil and Political Rights (article 19), and the Universal Declaration of Human Rights (article 19), all of them ratified by Germany and incorporated into German law.
 German states violate the covenant.

 The Charter of Fundamental Rights of the EU gives Freedom of Information in Article 42, access to documents in Article 41 (2), the right to complain in Article 43 (Ombudsman) and the right to fair answers within reasonable time in Article 41 (1).
 The "European Codex of god Administration" defines latest two months to get an answer (Article 17).

 As European my opinion is that Germany should respect the fundamental rights of the Charter of the European Union.
 Unfortunately German administration abuses national sovereignty to deny fundamental rights of the Charter of Fundamental Rights of the EU.

 The sentences of the administrative courts do not take into account the human right of Freedom of Information according to Article 19 (2) of the International Covenant on Civil and Political Rights (ICCPR) (BGBl.
 1973 II S. 1534).
 This violates.
 Article 1 (2) Basic Law: